Edwin Arnold: Personal life

 Sir Edwin was married three times.
 His first wife was Katherine Elizabeth Biddulph, of London, who died in 1864.
 Next he married Jennie Channing of Boston, who died in 1889.
 In his later years Arnold resided for some time in Japan, and his third wife, Tama Kurokawa, was Japanese.
 In Seas and Lands (1891) and Japonica (1891) he gives an interesting study of Japanese life.
 He was appointed CSI on the occasion of the proclamation of Queen Victoria as Empress of India in 1877, and was knighted in 1888 (as KCIE).
 He was also honoured with decorations by the rulers of Japan, Persia, Turkey and Siam.
 One of his six children was the novelist Edwin Lester Arnold, born in 1857.

 He was a founder member, together with Anagarika Dharmapala, of the Mahabodhi Society of India and was a close associate of Weligama Sri Sumangala.
 A blue plaque unveiled in 1931 commemorates Arnold at 31 Bolton Gardens in South Kensington.

 Arnold was a vegetarian.
-He was vice-president of the West London Food Reform Society, a vegetarian group based in Bayswater, founded in 1891, with Josiah Oldfield as president and Mahatma Gandhi as secretary.Gandhi, Rajmohan.
-(2008).
-Gandhi: The Man, His People, and the Empire.
-University of California Press. p.
-42. The Society was short-lived and dissolved as soon as Gandhi left Bayswater.
+He was vice-president of the West London Food Reform Society, a vegetarian group based in Bayswater, founded in 1891, with Josiah Oldfield as president and Mahatma Gandhi as secretary.
+The Society was short-lived and dissolved as soon as Gandhi left Bayswater.
+He also served as vice-president of the London Vegetarian Society, after being invited by Gandhi.